-My first experience with this amazing technology was when we landed at Narita Airport after a 14 hour flight from Newark.
+My first experience with this fantastic technology was when we landed at Narita Airport after a 14-hour flight from Newark, New Jersey.
 I never thought I would find “heaven in an airport,” but here I was in the family bathroom at Narita Airport.

-The Toto Washlets have many advanced functions rarely seen outside of Asia, like a bidet function for a rear rinse and an air purifying system which deodorizes after each use.
-Yes, it cleans your bottom rather nicely.
+Since landing in Narita, I have come across many Toto Washlets.
+They have many advanced functions rarely seen outside of Asia, like a bidet function for a rear rinse and an air-purifying system that deodorizes after each use.
 There is even an air dryer and night light.

-In addition to standard functionality other Toto Washlets have a music button and you have options of white noise, soothing ocean waves, etc. No more lifting germy toilet lids and no more “hey honey you left the seat up.” because you can walk by the toilet and it will automatically lift the lid up for you and it closes itself when you are done, and yes, my productivity just went up by another 10%!
+In addition to standard functionality, other Toto Washlets have a music button, and you have options of white noise, soothing ocean waves, etc. No more lifting germy toilet lids and no more “hey honey, you left the seat up.” because you can walk by the toilet, and it will automatically lift the toilet lid for you.
+The toilet lid closes itself when you finish what your gotta do, and yes, my productivity just went up by another 10%!

 So is America behind on the pursuit of toilet happiness given its one feature functionality of flushing?
-Either way I hope one day…in our forever home we have Toto Washlets because what is life without my Toto.
+Either way, I hope one day in our forever home we have Toto Washlets because what is life without my Toto.

 Neorest is the latest and most expensive Toto Washlet in Japan.
 It has all the standard features and includes: